-In the last September came out big collaboration between Marcus Schossow and Corey James in the form of two tracks EP called ‘Times Goes By EP‘.
+In the last September came out a big collaboration between Marcus Schossow and Corey James in the form of two tracks EP called ‘Times Goes By EP‘.
 Besides the title record ‘Times Goes By’ this EP also contains track ‘Tough Love’.
 Times Goes By then got very nice two remixes from Spanish duo Rux & Bedmar and the second one from the Ukraine producer NekliFF.

 Code Red Music presents Stephan Duy remix of Marcus Schossow and Corey James’ ‘Times Goes By’

 Now, this record gets its another remix, this time from another young and up-and-coming producer from Sweden Stephan Duy.
-In his remix, Stephan is keeping the lead and powerful vocal around which he built very powerful, rolling bassline with horn melody you can be familiar from an original version of this record.
+In his remix, Stephan is keeping the lead and powerful vocal around which he built very powerful, rolling bassline with horn melody you can be familiar with an original version of this record.
 The remix is going to be out on Friday, June 15th!

 We have an exclusive premiere of this remix just for you.